OmronAPAC/Omron_LD_ROS_Package/README.md

 text = what to print if required data is not received.
 Example: "No Faults"

+### Limitations
+ROS is not able to have access to robot hardware, therefore map creation and scanning is not possible.
+This ROS package makes use of ARCL to send commands and receive data from the robot.

 ### Known Issues and Bugs
 Service call failed: unable to connect to service: remote error reported: request from \[/unnamed]: